Office of Transportation / Managed Services

 - ADA Services

-HT Ride provides general purpose shared ride services to individuals who are unable to use fixed-route services due to a disability.
-ADA service is limited to areas that are within 3/4 of a mile of Howard Transit fixed-route service.
+RTA Mobility provides general purpose shared ride services to individuals who are unable to use fixed-route services due to a disability.
+ADA service is limited to areas that are within 3/4 of a mile of RTA fixed-route service.

 All individuals must complete a two part application, which requires certification by a physician or a health care professional.
-The application can be downloaded and filled in on your computer or by hand.
-ADA Application (Note: The ADA Application requires Adobe Acrobat Reader to view.
-Click here to download the Reader.)
-For information contact Customer Service at 1.800.270.9553.
+For information and an application contact Customer Service at 1.800.270.9553 or visit RTA Mobility.

-ADA service hours are the same as the Howard Transit fixed route buses.
+ADA service hours are the same as the RTA fixed route buses.
 Riders must schedule trips by 5:00 pm the day before the requested trip.